yuriy-os/russian-reviews-bert-e2e-absa/README.md

 ## Dataset
 You can find the original dataset [here](https://drive.google.com/drive/folders/1xAnbhBhnh__wDPKEuvF_-M1skLt-kUWa?usp=sharing) and preprocessed dataset [here](https://drive.google.com/drive/folders/1--pUlrI1EnUfzwPmxdjCutOqqu6faQMa?usp=sharing).

-This dataset consists of scraped russian news articles, comments, marketplace item descriptions etc.
+This dataset consists of scraped russian news articles, comments, reviews, marketplace item descriptions etc.

-Each text item has a specified sentiment (1 - positive, 0 - neutral, -1 - negative).
+Each text item has specified sentiment (1 - positive, 0 - neutral, -1 - negative).

-Each entity of interest is masked with ENV tag.
+Each entity of interest is masked with ENT tag.

 ## Quick Start
 * The valid tagging strategies/schemes (i.e., the ways representing text or entity span) in this project are **BIEOS** (also called **BIOES** or **BMES**), **BIO** (also called **IOB2**) and **OT** (also called **IO**).
 If you are not familiar with these terms, I strongly recommend you to read the following materials before running the program: